New Zealand extends new lockdown measures in Auckland | DW | 14.08.2020

-A fresh outbreak this week has now spread beyond Auckland.
+A fresh coronavirus outbreak this week has now spread beyond Auckland.
 Prime Minister Jacinda Ardern says 29 cases linked to the same cluster have been identified.
-But there is still "no clear idea" where the virus originated.
+But there is still "no clear idea" where it originated.

 New Zealand Prime Minister Jacinda Ardern announced Friday that fresh restrictions in the country's largest city Auckland would be extended for 12 days.